A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 4/README.md

   - DCs are not converted to 2E, except where they are contained within a creature or hazard stat block, or are particularly significant.
 This is left up to GM discretion.
   - This is a fan created unofficial guide, and what it contains is therefore a series of suggestions, that you can take, modify or leave as you see fit.

+## Party Levelling Milestones

+- Level 11: The PCs should reach 11th level during (or just after) the attack on Sandpoint.
+- Level 12: The PCs should reach 12th level by the time they’re infiltrating the interior of Jorgenfist.
+- Level 13: The PCs should be 13th level as they finish exploring the pit and caverns below Jorgenfist.
+- Level 14: The PCs should be close to (but not quite) 14th level at the conclusion of this chapter.

+Target for this book is therefore around 2400 level adjusted XP

 ## Index and XP distribution

 Title | Max XP